Group Mentoring & The Art of Facilitation

 -

-Designed for psilocybin facilitators, students on their way to licensing or therapeutic guides with foundational training (e.g., Oregon/Colorado graduates, therapists with integration experience).
+Designed for psilocybin facilitators, students on their way to licensing or therapeutic guides with foundational training (e.g., Oregon/Colorado graduates, therapists with integration experience & underground community facilitators).

 -

-Didactic teachings, peer case review, role-play, reflection exercises and community building goal.
+Didactic teachings, peer case review, role-play, accountability small group systems, reflection exercises and community building.

 -